 The EU Blue Card is an EU-wide (with some exceptions) immigration process for highly-skilled employees with a three-year university degree, local job offer in the destination country and a salary at least 1.5 times the average gross annual salary.
 This salary requirement is higher than that for the Very Highly Qualified category, but the EU Blue Card has fewer other qualifying criteria.

-The Posting to Client Site (Betriebsentsendung) is applicable to applicants who are not nationals of EU or EFTA member states, and for Croatian nationals, employed outside the EU or EFTA, or in Croatia, and posted to Austria, if the sending company has no entity of its own in Austria, and the applicant is being sent to fulfil a contractual duty, for example to work in the facility of a client for a project.
+The Posting to Client Site (Betriebsentsendung) is applicable to applicants who are not nationals of EU or EFTA member states, and posted to Austria, if the sending company has no entity of its own in Austria, and the applicant is being sent to fulfil a contractual duty, for example to work in the facility of a client for a project.
 For postings longer than six months and up to two years, a residence permit is required.

 For postings up to four months in projects lasting up to six months, a Posting Permit (Entsendebewilligung) may be an alternative to the Betriebsentsendung.